Nancy Deni , CPA

 About Nancy

-In addition to her work at FCR, Nancy has volunteered on several boards and was recently a two-term, elected trustee with a local school board.
-In her spare time, she enjoys spending time with her family at their cottage on Manitoulin Island.
+Beyond her role at FCR, Nancy has served on numerous boards and is currently in her third term as an elected trustee for a local school board.
+In her downtime, she enjoys traveling, gardening, and spending time with her family at their cottage on Manitoulin Island.

 Quick Facts